 The value of commercial real estate collateral is determined through a combination of professional and internal valuations and physical inspection.
-Indexation for commercial real estate is not generally undertaken because reliable, sufficiently granular indices are not available.
-Due to the complexity of collateral valuations for commercial real estate these valuations are refreshed less frequently, with local valuation policies determining the frequency of review based on local market conditions.
-Typically revaluations are sought where, as part of the regular credit assessment of the obligor, material concerns arise in relation to the transaction which may reflect on the underlying performance of the collateral.
-Revaluations also occur commonly in circumstances where an obligor's credit quality has declined sufficiently to cause concern that the principal payment source may not fully meet the obligation (i.e. the obligor's credit quality classification indicates it is at the lower end e.g. sub-standard, or approaching impaired).
-The collateral valuations reported above exclude any adjustments for obtaining and selling the collateral.
+Due to the complexity of valuing collateral for commercial real estate, local valuation policies determine the frequency of review based on local market conditions.
+Revaluations are sought with greater frequency when, as part of the regular credit assessment of the obligor, material concerns arise in relation to the transaction which may reflect on the underlying performance of the collateral, or in circumstances where an obligor's credit quality has declined sufficiently to cause concern that the principal payment source may not fully meet the obligation (i.e. the obligor's credit quality classification indicates it is at the lower end, that is sub-standard, or approaching impaired).
+Where such concerns exist the revaluation method selected will depend upon the loan-to-value relationship, the direction in which the local commercial real estate market has moved since the last valuation and, most importantly, the specific characteristics of the underlying commercial real estate which is of concern.